MSE-Web-Team/css-cleanup-helper/README.md

 --base-url (required): What website you are searching the directories for --css-directory (required): What directory do you want to search for css files?
 --js-directoy (required): same as css-directory

+### Search for usage of specific class and/or highest usage classes

+python3 manage.py css_usage --base-url "https://education.byu.edu" --html-attribute .whatever

+--html-attribute is the attribute you want to search for (optional)